controlecidadao/samantha_ia/README.md

 Use lower temperatures when you need more predictable and focused output.
 This is useful for tasks requiring precise and reliable information, such as summarization or answering factual questions.

-**High Temperature (T > 1):**

-When T > 1, the logits are divided by a number greater than 1, making the differences between logits smaller.
+**High Temperature:**

-This flattens the probability distribution, making the model more likely to sample less probable tokens.
+This flattens the probability distribution, making the model more likely to sample less probable tokens.<br>
-The generated text becomes more diverse and creative, but potentially less coherent.
+The generated text becomes more diverse and creative, but potentially less coherent.<br>

-**Low Temperature (T < 1):**

-When T<1, the logits are divided by a number less than 1, making the differences between logits larger.
+**Low Temperature:**

-This sharpens the probability distribution, making the model more likely to sample the most probable tokens.
+This sharpens the probability distribution, making the model more likely to sample the most probable tokens.<br>
 The generated text becomes more focused and deterministic, but potentially less creative.

-**Temperature = 1:**

-When T = 1, the logits remain unchanged, and the model samples tokens based on the original probability distribution.
-This is a balanced setting, maintaining a mix of coherence and diversity.

 **Avoiding Repetition:**

-Higher temperatures can help reduce repetitive patterns in the generated text by promoting diversity.
+Higher temperatures can help reduce repetitive patterns in the generated text by promoting diversity.<br>
 Very low temperatures can sometimes lead to repetitive and deterministic outputs, as the model might keep choosing the highest-probability tokens.

 <br><br>